Nicole Paige Brooks

-Nicole Paige Brooks (born 1973 or 1974) is the stage name of Brian Christopher Pryor, an American drag performer and entertainer who competed on season 2 of the television series RuPaul's Drag Race and season 10 of RuPaul's Drag Race All Stars.
+Nicole Paige Brooks (born July 9, 1973) is the stage name of Brian Christopher Pryor, an American drag performer and entertainer who competed on season 2 of the television series RuPaul's Drag Race, season 10 of RuPaul's Drag Race All Stars, and Drag Race Down Under vs. the World.

 Based in Georgia, Nicole Paige Brooks continues to host and perform in drag shows, and participate in Drag Race-related events.

 Career

 Pryor is a drag performer who competed as Nicole Paige Brooks on season 2 (2010) of RuPaul's Drag Race.
 She was the show's first contestant to represent the U.S. state of Georgia.
 She was the second to be eliminated on the season, placing eleventh overall.
 The main challenge on the second episode required teams to perform burlesque and sell gift certificates, while competing to earn the most cash.
 Nicole Paige Brooks placed in the bottom two and lost a lip-sync challenge against Raven to the 1992 song "My Lovin' (You're Never Gonna Get It)" by En Vogue.
 The author of a chapter on villains in The Makeup of RuPaul's Drag Race: Essays on the Queen of Reality Shows (2014) wrote that Nicole Paige Brooks was "edited to seem daft and out of touch".